Mahalakshmi-24/cpnt200-a2/README.md

 12. Commit your changes

-13. Now you can push your changes..
+13. Now you can push your changes..!